 An interest in service improvement led to the establishment of nurse-led clinics, also recognised by the health innovation awards.
 Ongoing interests in clinical governance and systems improvement led to the chief medical officer role, and subsequently to her role at the Commission.

-Kiri Rikihana, group manager Mortality Review Committees' Secretariat and kaiwhakahaere Te Whai Oranga
+Kere Pomare, group manager Mortality Review Committees' secretariat and kaiwhakahaere Te Whai Oranga

 Lizzie Price, director of communications